Breech Business School Internships

 Complete and turn in all signed paperwork to CP&D in Bay Hall 148 in order to register for credit by the deadline.

 For summer internships, submit paperwork and register before leaving campus.

-Once registered, you can begin counting site hours toward the minimum requirement (see Credit/Tuition below).
-Students who fail to complete the forms before the deadline will be ineligible to receive academic course credit for the internship.
+Once registered, you can begin counting site hours toward the minimum site hour requirement (see Credit/Tuition below).